 EMSA is a scholarly organisation that supports the academic study of the Mormon experience in Europe and Mormonism in general by Europeans.

 Article 3: Executive Board

-C. Nominations shall be solicited prior to and at the annual conference.
+C. Nominations shall be solicited prior to and at the conference.

 D. At least two members of the Board must reside in Europe.

 E. Final authority for the direction of the Association’s activities resides in the Executive Board.

 F. The Executive Board each shall meet as often as necessary to conduct their business.
 Business called to a vote must carry a majority of Board members in order to be enacted.